-Finally, Vermont's public institutions are well known for being unaffordable relative to institutions in other states based on a number of affordability measures.
+Finally, Vermont's public institutions are well known for being unaffordable relative to institutions in other states based on several affordability measures.
 Published tuition and fees charged to in-state students rank second or third across all sectors among all states (Figure 17-Figure 19).